waymondrang/docsafterdark/README.md

 # DocsAfterDark

-> [!IMPORTANT]
-> Google Docs's recent updates have been breaking several dark mode elements, including the menus.
-These issues have been addressed in the latest update, [v2.0.2](https://github.com/waymondrang/docsafterdark/releases/tag/v2.0.2), which is live for Chrome but still under review for Firefox.
-Firefox users should set the extension to "light" or "off" mode to get notified when DocsAfterDark is updated!

 [![Chrome Web Store](https://img.shields.io/chrome-web-store/v/pihphjfnfjmdbhakhjifipfdgbpenobg?color=%23262626%20)](https://chrome.google.com/webstore/detail/docsafterdark/pihphjfnfjmdbhakhjifipfdgbpenobg) [![Mozilla Add-on](https://img.shields.io/amo/v/docsafterdark?color=%23262626%20)](https://addons.mozilla.org/en-US/firefox/addon/docsafterdark/)

 A free and open-source browser extension for customizing the appearance of Google Docs.